Linguistics (BA)

 About the Programme

 How does the human mind work when it comes to language?
 Why are some speeches totally persuasive, and others less so?
 How do children acquire language so effortlessly?
-How do languages develop over the course of time?
+How do languages develop over time?
 How many different speech sounds can humans make?
-During your BA in Linguistics you will be immersed in the intellectual universe of language and communication and its profound implications for every aspect of everyday life.
+During your BA in Linguistics, you will be immersed in the intellectual universe of language and communication and its profound implications for every aspect of everyday life.

 Overview

-The bachelor’s in Linguistics is a three-year programme, taught in Dutch or English depending upon the specialisation you choose.
+The bachelor’s in Linguistics is a three-year programme, taught in Dutch or English depending on the specialisation you choose.

-The programme’s first year focuses on a variety of aspects of linguistics.
-In courses such as Phonology, Historical Linguistics and Sociolinguistics, you will learn about the research methods used in linguistics.
-You will also be introduced to aspects of human communication and will learn to see the relation between various language-related disciplines.
+The programme’s first year introduces different aspects of linguistics.
+In courses such as Phonology, Historical Linguistics, and Sociolinguistics, you will learn how research methods are used in linguistics.
+You will also explore aspects of human communication and learn how different language-related disciplines are connected.
 Courses include lectures, seminars and tutorials.
 During the second semester, you will select two courses that will prepare you for your chosen specialisation.
-These courses can range from Psycholinguistics to Argumentation and Persuasion, and from Word and Meaning to Gothic.
+These courses range from Psycholinguistics to Argumentation and Persuasion, and from Word and Meaning to Gothic.

-During your second year you will take courses related to your chosen area of specialisation.
-Four specialised tracks are available: Descriptive Linguistics, Language and Cognition, Comparative Indo-European Linguistics (all taught in English) or Taal in Gebruik (taught in Dutch).
-You may also take courses from other specialisations, such as Old Norse or Introduction to the study of Sign languages and Gesture studies.
-During this year, you will also improve your research and general academic skills, such as analysing, writing, and presenting.
+During your second year, you will take courses related to your chosen area of specialisation.
+Four specialised tracks are available: Descriptive Linguistics, Language and Cognition, Comparative Indo-European Linguistics (all taught in English), and Taal in Gebruik (taught in Dutch).
+You may also take courses from other specialisations, such as Old Norse or Introduction to the study of Sign Languages and Gesture Studies.
+During this year, you will also improve your research and academic skills, such as analysing, writing, and presenting.

-Half of your third year consists of elective space: you can choose to do an internship, follow a fixed minor programme, or a personalised ‘study package’ consisting of electives from another programme.
-You also have the option to spend a semester studying abroad.
-This elective space is an opportunity for you to tailor your degree to suit your goals.
-In the second semester of your third year, you will conclude your BA with a thesis.
-This will give you the chance to apply what you have learned: searching for specific information, critically analysing that information and reporting on it clearly.
+Half of your third year is elective space: you can choose to do an internship, follow a fixed minor, or create a personalised study package with electives from other programmes.
+You can also spend a semester studying abroad.
+This elective space allows you to tailor your degree to your goals.
+In the second semester of your third year, you will complete your BA with a thesis.
+This will give you the chance to apply what you have learned: searching for information, critically analysing it, and reporting on it clearly.

 English and Dutch